 Fires when a new row is appended to a specified Google Sheet (often from a Google Form submission or manual entry).

-When a new lead is manually added to your 'Cold Leads' sheet, trigger an n8n workflow that sends a welcome email and adds them to a nurture sequence.
+When a new deal is manually added to your 'Watchlist' sheet, trigger an n8n workflow that pulls the latest comps and adds the broker to a deal-flow nurture sequence.

-Fires when any cell in a row is modified (e.g., deal status changed, commission amount updated).
+Fires when any cell in a row is modified (e.g., deal status changed, NOI assumption updated).

-When transaction coordinator marks 'Appraisal' as complete in closing checklist, trigger Slack notification to agent that next step (final walkthrough) can be scheduled.
+When an analyst marks 'Title Commitment' as reviewed in the diligence checklist, trigger a Slack notification to the deal team that the next step (financing contingency) can advance.

 Fires when a new Google Sheet is created in a specific folder or Drive location.

-When agent creates a new listing presentation Sheet from template, automatically populate it with standard disclaimers and branding elements.
+When an analyst creates a new deal-screen Sheet from template, automatically populate it with standard underwriting assumptions and branding elements.

 Fires when a particular cell reaches a specific value (e.g., 'Deal Status' cell changes to 'Closed').

-When 'Status' column in commission tracker changes to 'Paid', send confirmation email to agent with payment details.
+When 'Status' column in the portfolio tracker changes to 'Closed', send a confirmation email to the principal with the final equity check and going-in cap rate.

 Adds a new row to the bottom of a specified Google Sheet with provided data.